- 70% of fishermen report they are catching more fish

 For decades, Belizean fisheries have been depleted by illegal fishing and overfishing.
 Driven by short-term needs, fishermen used gear such as gillnets, and the number of fishermen grew unsustainably.
 Fishermens' livelihoods suffered – it could take a whole season to catch what used to be a week's worth of spiny lobster.

 In 2011, we teamed up with local partners and other environmental groups to help local fishermen transition to a different management system.
-They get dedicated rights to fish, in exchange for respecting vulnerable no-take zones and other regulations.
+They get dedicated rights to fish, in exchange for respecting no-take zones – protected areas where fishing is prohibited – and other regulations.
 The fishermen collaborate on self-enforcement, submitting catch data for accountability.
 They also extend the reach of underfunded officials as rangers or custodians.

-Fishermen report their catches have gone up, and illegal fishing has dropped 60%.
-Pleased with the results, thousands of Belizean fisherman asked for a nationwide system of rights-based management.
-In June of 2016, the government implemented the program nationwide.
+Fishermen report their catches have gone up, and illegal fishing has dropped 60 percent.
+Thousands of Belizean fisherman asked for a nationwide system of rights-based management, which the government implemented in 2016.
+In March 2018, the government announced it will expand its network of no-take zones from about 3 percent to more than 10 percent by the end of 2018.

 We're working around the world to help sustainable fishing become the norm, focusing on 12 governments that account for a majority of the world's catch.
 Your support can help us end overfishing.